camunda/camunda-docs-static/get-started/content/spring/project-setup.md

     name: "Project Setup"
     parent: "get-started-spring"
     identifier: "get-started-spring-project-setup"
-    pre: "Setup Spring web application as an Apache Maven Project inside eclipse."
+    pre: "Set up Spring web application as an Apache Maven Project inside Eclipse."

 ---

-Now you are ready to set up your first process application project in eclipse.
+Now you are ready to set up your first process application project in Eclipse.

 # Set Up a Java Project

-We will start by setting up a Spring web application as an Apache Maven Project inside eclipse.
+We will start by setting up a Spring web application as an Apache Maven Project inside Eclipse.
 This consists of four steps:

 1. Create a new Maven Project in Eclipse
 2. Add the Camunda & Spring framework dependencies